asdiffada/tomato_detector/README.md

-# Tomato Detector - Intelligent Ripeness Detection
+# TomaCam - Intelligent Ripeness Detection
-Tomato Detector is an Artificial Intelligence (AI) based mobile application designed to detect tomato ripeness levels accurately and in real-time.
+TomatoCam is an Artificial Intelligence (AI) based mobile application designed to detect tomato ripeness levels accurately and in real-time.

 This system employs a Computer Vision and Artificial Neural Network (ANN) approach using Normalized RGB feature extraction.
 It is capable of distinguishing tomatoes into three categories: Unripe, Turning, and Ripe, as well as analyzing physical quality metrics such as shape and texture.